IL01DI/dg/.trash/Obsidian Sync 4 (2).md

 4. Then, use Command Palette and search `Clone a remote repository`.
 5. Enter the URL of your repo.
 The format must be the same as the following example: `https:github.com/username/repo.git`
 6. Select your choice:
   - If you don't have the `.obsidian` folder on Git, enter `NO`.
   - If you do have the `.obsidian` folder on Git:
     - And you want to also sync with the Desktop config, enter `YES`.
     - Otherwise, enter `NO`.
-7. After cloning files from the repo, close the app and reopen it.
-8. Redownload the plugin, as it is no longer available.
-9. Add author's commit and email commit.

 # Obsidian Google Drive Auto Sync Plugin